Han-Gyuseung/5PG/docs/source/start/tutorial/tool.rst

      └── n_strained
          └── OUTCAR

 ..
-Note:: Directories for x=0 and x=1 must be included.
+Note:: Directories for x=0 and x=1 should be included.

 Enter the below command in ``strain`` directory to extract the parameters for local strain from the OUTCAR of **VASP**.